kitagawapowa-hashi/gcp-demo/README.md

 # gcp-demo
-This is a basic demo that creates a vpc and a vm
+This is a simple demo that creates a vpc and a vm in GCP